Hojo0210/Kickstarter-Analysis/README.md

 -   What are two conclusions you can draw about the Outcomes based on Launch Date?

-    You are more likely to have a successful campaign Launching a Kickstarter In May would have the greatest likelihood to succeed.
+    Launching a Kickstarter In May would have the greatest likelihood to succeed.
 Launching a Kickstarter in December is almost just as likely to fail as it is to succeed.

 -   What can you conclude about the Outcomes based on Goals?

     Goals under \$15000 and goals between \$35000-45000 have a better chance to succeed.
+Louise’s campaign was under \$15000, therefore it was more likely to succeed.

 -   What are some limitations of this dataset?

-    The data is only from a sample of 4115 Kickstarters, and a broader sample would give more accurate results.
+    The data is only from a sample of 1369 Kickstarters, and a broader sample would give more accurate results.

 -   What are some other possible tables and/or graphs that we could create?

-# Kickstarter-Analysis-
+    The percentage of success based on the month of the year would be helpful to gain insight on the likelihood of success.

 #